MarkOhnsman/NFL_Roster/README2.md

 then it will exclude the current item from the filtered list.

 Note, Array.filter() does not modify the original array; instead it creates a new one.

+---

+Before you are turned loose there are a few things you will want to know about this API.
+First, it will give you back a ton of data, and not all of it comes how you would expect, nor is all of it usable.
+Since this is coming from a fantasy football API each team will have "players" that aren't actual people.

+For example the Seahawks have a player with the name "Seahawks" and the position of "D" in a fantasy league this represents the entire defense, giving the player all the points racked up from the defence.
+It is up to you if you want to keep these "empty" players in your roster.

+Additionally you will find some of the players pictures are different sizes or non-existant make sure that you have contingencies for such things.

+Good luck, and Happy Coding.

+---